 "We express our deep condolences and sadness, pay our tribute to him for fighting on the front line against the epidemic, and show our sincere sympathy to his family," government reps said in the statement.

 What are the symptoms of coronavirus?

-The first symptoms of Coronavirus feel a lot like the flu.
-“You'll get a fever, cough — it’s primarily a lower respiratory virus — general malaise, there may be some gastrointestinal distress,” Dr. Rebecca Katz, a professor and the director of the Center for Global Health Science and Security at Georgetown University, recently told Travel + Leisure.
+“You'll get a fever, cough — it’s primarily a lower respiratory virus — general malaise, there may be some gastrointestinal distress,” Dr. Rebecca Katz, a professor and the director of the Center for Global Health Science and Security at Georgetown University, told Travel + Leisure in January.
 When complications of the virus occur, patients could develop pneumonia or kidney-related issues, which could lead to death.

-You can protect yourself from catching coronavirus the same way you’d protect yourself from catching any other virus.
-General flu hygiene practices including washing your hands regularly, covering your mouth and nose when you cough or sneeze are simple ways to keep healthy.
-Also avoid close contact with people you may see coughing or sneezing.
+General flu hygiene practices, including washing your hands regularly and covering your mouth and nose when coughing or sneezing, are simple ways to keep healthy.
+Extra measures include sanitizing commonly touched surfaces with antibacterial wipes or sprays.
+Also, avoid touching your face and close contact with people you may see coughing or sneezing.

 When eating, be sure to thoroughly cook all meat and eggs.

 Additionally while traveling, the TSA has allowed passengers to carry 12 ounces of hand sanitizer in a carry-on bag until further notice, according to their website.